-Title of Securities Being Registered Amount Being Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(1)

-Common Stock, \$0.01 par value per share(2)(3)(8)

-Preferred Stock, \$0.01 par value per share(2)
+Title of Securities Amount Being Proposed Maximum Aggregate Offering Amount of Being Registered Registered Price(1) Registration Fee Common Stock, \$0.01 par value per share(2)(3) Preferred Stock, \$0.01 par value per share(2) Subscription Rights(2) Varrants(4) Debt Securities(5) Common Stock, \$0.01 par value per share(6) (7) (7) (7) Total \$150,000,000(8) \$19,320

-Subscription Rights(2)

-Warrants(4)

-Debt Securities(5)

-Units(6)

-Common Stock, \$0.01 par value per share(7)(8) (9) (9) (9)

-Total \$57,700,000 \$7,870.28(10)

 - (1) Estimated pursuant to Rule 457(o) under the Securities Act of 1933 solely for the purpose of determining the registration fee.
-The proposed maximum offering price per security will be determined, from time to time, by New Mountain Finance Corporation ("NMFC") and New Mountain Finance Holdings, L.L.C. (the "Operating Company", and together with NMFC, the "Registrants") in connection with the sale by NMFC or the Operating Company, as applicable, of the securities registered under this Registration Statement. - (2) Subject to Note 10 below, there is being registered hereunder an indeterminate number of shares of common stock or preferred stock, or subscription rights to purchase shares of common stock of NMFC as may be sold, from time to time, separately or as units in combination with other securities registered hereunder. - (3) Includes such indeterminate number of shares of common stock of NMFC as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock of NMFC. - (4) Subject to Note 10 below, there is being registered hereunder an indeterminate number of warrants of NMFC as may be sold, from time to time, separately or as units in combination with other securities registered hereunder, representing rights to purchase common stock, preferred stock or debt securities of NMFC or the Operating Company, as applicable. - (5) Subject to Note 10 below, there is being registered hereunder an indeterminate number of debt securities of the Operating Company as may be sold, from time to time, separately or as units in combination with other securities of NMFC or the Operating Company, as applicable, registered hereunder.
-If any debt securities of the Operating Company are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$57,700,000. - (6) Subject to Note 10 below, there is being registered hereunder an indeterminate number of units of NMFC issuable upon conversion or exchange of securities registered hereunder to the extent any such securities, are, by their terms convertible into or exchangeable for units of NMFC, including upon the exercise of warrants of NMFC.
-Each unit may consist of a combination of any two or more of the securities being registered hereby or debt obligations of third parties, including U.S. Treasury securities. - (7) These shares are being registered on behalf of selling stockholders. - (8) For each outstanding share of NMFC common stock, NMFC will hold one common membership unit of the Operating Company on a one-to-one basis.
-No separate consideration will be received for the Operating Company's common membership units in this offering. - (9) The exact number of shares being registered on behalf of such selling stockholders, and the fee pertaining thereto will be included by pre-effective amendment to this Registration Statement. - (10) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$57,700,000.
+The proposed maximum offering price per security will be determined, from time to time, by New Mountain Finance Corporation ("NMFC" and the "Registrant") in connection with the sale of the securities registered under this Registration Statement. - (2) Subject to note 8 below, there is being registered hereunder an indeterminate number of shares of common stock or preferred stock, or subscription rights to purchase shares of the Registrant's common stock as may be sold, from time to time. - (3) Includes such indeterminate number of shares of the Registrant's common stock as may, from time to time, be issued upon conversion or exchange of other securities registered hereunder, to the extent any such securities are, by their terms, convertible or exchangeable for common stock. - Subject to note 8 below, there is being registered hereunder an indeterminate number of the Registrant's warrants as may be sold, from time to time, representing rights to purchase common stock, preferred stock or debt securities of the Registrant.

+- (5) Subject to note 8 below, there is being registered hereunder an indeterminate number of debt securities of the Registrant as may be sold, from time to time.
+If any debt securities of the Registrant are issued at an original issue discount, then the offering price shall be in such greater principal amount as shall result in an aggregate price to investors not to exceed \$150,000,000. - (6) These shares are being registered on behalf of selling stockholders. - (7) The exact number of shares being registered on behalf of such selling stockholders, and the fee pertaining thereto will be included by pre-effective amendment to this Registration Statement. - (8) In no event will the aggregate offering price of all securities issued from time to time pursuant to this Registration Statement exceed \$150,000,000.